 The Snellen eye chart was developed by Dutch eye doctor Hermann Snellen in the 1860s.
 Before this standardised eye chart was developed, each optometrist had their own chart that they preferred to use.

 Having so many different eye charts made it impossible to standardize the vision correction available to patients.
 Glasses makers didn’t receive the defined measurements they needed to accurately design, manufacture and measure the optical prescriptions their patients needed.

 For the first time, the Snellen eye chart allowed a person to provide a standardised prescription from any eye care provider they chose to any glasses maker, and get the same optical lenses to accurately correct their vision.

 How The Snellen Chart Is Used in Eye Tests

 The standard Snellen chart displays 11 rows of capital letters, with the first row consisting of a single large letter.
 The farther down the chart you go, the smaller the letters become.

-Your Lloydminster eye doctor will ask you to look through a phoropter – an instrument used to test individual lenses on each eye during an eye exam – and look at the Snellen chart placed 20 feet away.
-Your eye doctor will prescribe the lenses that provide you with the clearest and most comfortable vision.
+Your Lloydminster optometrist will ask you to look through a phoropter – an instrument used to test individual lenses on each eye during an eye test – and look at the Snellen chart placed 20 feet away.
+Your optometrist will prescribe the lenses that provide you with the clearest and most comfortable vision.